IntersectMBO/cardano-ledger/doc/explanations/faq.rst

 **Q. What is ‘multisig’ and how is it related to minting policies?**

-A. The multisig scripting language (which existed prior to the introduction of MA functionality on Cardano) specifies some minimal set of signatures required to allow a transaction to perform a certain action, usually to spend a UTXO entry.
+A. The multisig scripting language specifies some minimal set of signatures required to allow a transaction to perform a certain action, usually to spend a UTXO entry.